 It continues to amaze me what the human spirit can overcome when we have the opportunity to heal in a supportive community, and I love how tea can bring people together.
 In today's busy times, it offers a moment to pause and creates rituals in an otherwise hectic society.

-Rwanda is positioned on the equator in such a way it is less impacted by climate change.
+Rwanda is positioned on the equator, so it is less impacted by climate change.
 East Africa produces approximately 17 percent of the world's tea.
-Rwandan tea has historically been blended as a CTC (cut, tear and curl), and the national brand was not being promoted as a single origin offering.
+Rwandan tea has historically been blended as a CTC (cut, tear, and curl), and the national brand was not promoted as a single origin offering.

 A. Tea is one of the top three cash crops in Rwanda and is a nation the size of Vermont but with 12.2 million people.
 When we choose their products, it can make a very significant impact on society.
 The "minimum wage" in Rwanda is about $1.80, and most people are subsistence farmers.

-When I decided to set out to develop partnerships with tea companies in East Africa, I came across a lot of roadblocks - literally, the gates remained locked and closed.
+When I decided to develop partnerships with tea companies in East Africa, I encountered many roadblocks - literally, the gates remained locked and closed.

 Related: